hyperengineering/kamal-dev/README.md

 ## Commands Reference

-All commands below assume you've run `bundle exec kamal-dev-install` as described in the Installation section.
+All commands below assume you've run `bundle exec kamal-dev-plugin` as described in the Installation section.
 If you're using an alternative setup method, adjust the commands accordingly (see Alternative Setup Methods in Installation).

 ### deploy